spree/spree/guides/content/developer/core/orders.md

 ## Overview

-The Order model is one of the central models in Spree, providing a central place to collect information about the order, including line items, adjustments, payments, addresses, return authorizations, <%= link_to "inventory units", "#" %>, and shipments.
+The `Order` model is one of the key models in Spree.
+It provides a central place around which to collect information about a customer order - including line items, adjustments, payments, addresses, return authorizations, and shipments.

-Every order that is created within Spree is given its own unique identifier, beginning with the letter R and ending in a 9-digit number.
-This unique number is shown to the users, and can be used to find the Order by calling `Spree::Order.find_by_number(number)`.

 Orders have the following attributes:

 * `number`: The unique identifier for this order.
+It begins with the letter R and ends in a 9-digit number.
+This number is shown to the users, and can be used to find the order by calling `Spree::Order.find_by_number(number)`.
 * `item_total`: The sum of all the line items for this order.
 * `adjustment_total`: The sum of all adjustments on this order.
-* `total`: The sum of `item_total` minus the `adjustment_total`.
+* `total`: The result of `item_total` minus the `adjustment_total`.
 * `state`: The current state of the order.
+To read more about the states an order goes through, read [The Order State Machine](#state_machine) section of this guide.
 * `email`: The email address for the user who placed this order.
 Stored in case this order is for a guest user.
 * `user_id`: The ID for the corresponding user record for this order.
 Stored only if the order is placed by a signed-in user.
 * `completed_at`: The timestamp of when the order was completed.
 * `bill_address_id`: The ID for the related `Address` object with billing address information.
 * `ship_address_id`: The ID for the related `Address` object with shipping address information.
 * `shipment_state`: The current shipment state of the order.
-For possible states, please see the <%= link_to "Shipping guide", "#" %>
+For possible states, please see the Shipping guide.
+TODO: Find where shipment_states are described and link to them.
 * `payment_state`: The current payment state of the order.
-For possible states, please see the <%= link_to "Payments guide", "#" %>
+For possible states, please see the <%= link_to "Payments guide", :payments %>.
 * `special_instructions`: Any special instructions for the store to do with this order.
 Will only appear if `Spree::Config[:shipping_instructions]` is set to `true`.
 * `currency`: The currency for this order.
 Determined by the `Spree::Config[:currency]` value that was set at the time of order.
 * `last_ip_address`: The last IP address used to update this order in the frontend.

-## The Order State Machine
+## <a id="state_machine"></a>The Order State Machine

-Orders flow through a state machine, beginning at a "cart" state and ending up at a "complete" state.
-The intermediary states can be configured using the <%= link_to "Checkout Flow API", 'checkout_flow' %>.
+Orders flow through a state machine, beginning at a `cart` state and ending up at a `complete` state.
+The intermediary states can be configured using the <%= link_to "Checkout Flow API", :checkout %>.

 The default states are as follows:

-* Cart
+* `cart`
-* Address
+* `address`
-* Delivery
+* `delivery`
-* Payment
+* `payment`
-* Confirm
+* `confirm`
-* Complete
+* `complete`

-The "Payment" state will only be triggered if `payment_required?` returns `true`.
+The `payment` state will only be triggered if `payment_required?` returns `true`.

-The "Confirm" state will only be triggered if `confirmation_required?` returns `true`.
+The `confirm` state will only be triggered if `confirmation_required?` returns `true`.

-The "Complete" state can only be reached in one of two ways:
+The `complete` state can only be reached in one of two ways:

 1. No payment is required on the order.
 2. Payment is required on the order, and at least the order total has been received as payment.